 London's NOPI serves up a fabulous brunch and shakshuka is one of the most popular items on the weekend menu.
 To the delight of people outside of Ottolenghi stomping grounds, this dish turned up in his best-selling vegetarian cookbook Plenty.
 The spices in this perfect "make in advance" anytime-of-day treat create a definite palate pleaser.
 It is the essence of Middle Eastern comfort food and has its own parking space reserved in the refrigerator-nearly every week it becomes a hearty weekday breakfast for five hungry children, a late night snack for teenage boys, or an impressive brunch plate for weekend gatherings.
 The olive oil in the original recipe is a bit much for everyday cooking--the recipe below reflects a less heavy hand.
 Otherwise, this recipe is classic Ottolenghi.
 Cook the eggs to your liking.
 However, a runny yolk adds a certain brilliance to the taste of the dish when it blends with the tomatoe, pepper and onion mixture.

-Adapted from Yotam Ottolenghi's cookbook Plenty.
+Adapted slightly to include orange peppers and crushed tomatoes.
+Original recipe from Yotam Ottolenghi's cookbook Plenty.

-Nota bene: When doubling this recipe, do not double the olive oil.
+When doubling this recipe, do not double the olive oil.

 1/2 teaspoon cumin seeds